Turmeric for Pain: Research on Inflammation, Comfort & Mobility

 Nerve-Related Discomfort

-Nerve-related issues are complex, and turmeric is not a treatment for any condition.
+Nerve-related discomfort is complex, and turmeric is not a treatment for any neurological condition.
 However, some studies explore how curcumin interacts with:

 - Neuroinflammatory pathways